Agent coordination

 identity (via the as_agent parameter) and can:

-The orchestrator reads the shared room history, fetches message bodies, and reads each subagent’s inbox to synthesize findings:
+The orchestrator reads the shared thread history, fetches message bodies, and reads each subagent’s inbox to synthesize findings:

 Section titled “Requirements”The shared broker is a background daemon that runs once per user and outlives any single session.